ropensci/pathviewr/example_scripts/ropensci_reviews_checklist.md

 those.

 Items for us:
-- [ ] add contribution guidelines
+- [x] add contribution guidelines provided by rOpenSci (with slight modification)

 > The Maintainer field is missing in the DESCRIPTION - altough Vikram is listed as CRE.

 Items for us:
-- [ ] update the Maintainer field
+- [x] update the Maintainer field [(9146e09)](https://github.com/vbaliga/pathviewR/commit/9146e099f699425e46ba31b6ff340ef911d11944cont)

 > pathviewR ...
 I submitted a package here once and the feedback was to either stick with capital letters or just lower case.
 I don't know if that changed, but